First, read tips for writing a compelling personal statement and how to obtain meaningful letters of recommendation.

 A complete academic record includes credentials that indicate all courses of study completed and degrees or certificates earned at the collegiate level.
 Secondary school records are not required when applying for graduate study.

 If your college or university uses Clearinghouse or Parchment, you can have your transcript(s) sent electronically.
 Check with the registrar of your institution to find out if transcripts can be sent electronically via one of these services.
 The school code for sending official transcripts to the Office of Graduate Admissions is 1898.
+Electronic transcripts will be accepted if they are delivered securely from the registrar of the issuing institution directly to the Office of Graduate Admissions.
 Request official domestic transcripts be delivered electronically to email@example.com.
 (Wayne State University currently enrolled students and alumni do not need to request an official transcript.)
 Submit official (paper) transcripts to:

 Wayne State University